deonnao/REST_API/README.md

 This is my very first attempt at creating a REST API!!!

-I uesed node.js, express, and mongoDB and for my IDE I used VScode.
+I used node.js, express, and mongoDB and for my IDE I used VScode.

 To create this REST API I followed along with this Youtube video: https://www.youtube.com/watch?v=fgTGADljAeg